 When someone is experiencing burnout, planning a trip might be particularly hard.
 All-inclusive resorts offer a low effort way to plan a trip: booking a flight and a few days at an all-inclusive resort is all it takes to get away from your environment and begin relaxing.

 All-inclusive travel is popular for reason – at all-inclusive resorts you don’t need to plan or organize anything- you don’t even need to calculate costs for most things!
 An all-inclusive resort is an excellent choice for burnout travel because it doesn’t require planning energy.
+Post burnout travel is all about relaxation, and if body insecurity might be a barrier to really enjoying yourself on the beach, check out my guide to how to enjoy going to the beach solo.

 Although cruises can be crowded or over-curated, there’s nothing quite like the feeling of being completely “unplugged.”
 Out to sea with no easily accessible Internet and no possible way to work is uncomfortable for some but deeply restorative.